CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-auth/Lab02-getting-started-page.md

 # Getting Started with Lab 02: Implement Interactive Authentication & Microsoft Graph Integration

-### Estimated Duration: 50-60 Minutes
+### Estimated Duration: 50–60 Minutes

 ## Overview

+Welcome to **Lab 02: Implement Interactive Authentication & Microsoft Graph Integration**.
-Welcome to **Lab 02**, where you will learn how to perform interactive authentication using MSAL.NET and integrate Microsoft Graph to retrieve user profile information.
-This Getting Started page guides you through environment access, setup requirements, navigation tips, and support information before beginning your exercises.
+In this lab, you will learn how to perform interactive authentication using MSAL.NET and integrate Microsoft Graph to retrieve user profile information from Microsoft Entra ID.

-## This lab contains **Two modules**:

-### Module 1 — Interactive Authentication with MSAL.NET
-You will:
-- Register an application in Microsoft Entra ID
-- Create a .NET console application
-- Implement `PublicClientApplicationBuilder`
-- Acquire tokens interactively using the `User.Read` scope

-### Module 2 — Retrieve User Profile with Microsoft Graph SDK
-You will:
-- Register a Microsoft Graph–enabled application
-- Create a .NET console app with interactive authentication
-- Use `GraphServiceClient` to retrieve user profile information
+This Getting Started page provides environment setup steps, navigation instructions, and support information before beginning the exercises.

 ---